MKmasterg/link-generator/README.md

 # LinksGen
 My note:
-Well I desperately needed this program so I coded myself. basically input first and second links and the program will automatically generates valid links based on that pattern.
+Well I desperately needed this program so I coded myself. basically input first and second links and the program will automatically generate valid links based on that pattern.

 Requirements:
 -Python3